Canada says NAFTA agreement possible by Friday, but hard work ahead

 Freeland said she was optimistic that progress can be made this week, but she added: “When it comes to specific issues, we have a huge amount of work to do.”

-She declined to name the specific issues, but said on Tuesday that Mexico’s concessions on auto rules of origin and labour rights was a breakthrough.
+She declined to name the specific issues, but said on Tuesday that Mexico’s concessions on auto rules of origin and labor rights was a breakthrough.

 Ottawa is also ready to make concessions on Canada’s protected dairy market in a bid to save a dispute-settlement system, The Globe and Mail reported late on Tuesday.